WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 $id = $publisher(new Update('https://example.com/linode/1.jsonld', 'Hi from Linode!'));

 {{< /file >}}

 The idea of the pusher is to tell the Mercure Hub to push an update to all clients subscribed to “https://example.com/linode/1.jsonld” with the payload “Hi from Linode!”

 ### Subscribing to a topic in Mercure using Javascript

 Now in order to properly test our system we need a client.
-Lets client an index.html file with the following contents:
+Lets create an index.html file with the following contents:
 {{< file "index.html" html >}}
 <script>
    const url = new URL('http://localhost:3000/.well-known/mercure');